She-Hulk: Attorney at Law: Viewership

 Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that She-Hulk: Attorney at Law was the second most-anticipated new series for August 2022.
 Variety's Trending TV chart, which tracks social media engagement across trending television content, reported that She-Hulk: Attorney at Law generated 634,000 engagements on Twitter from May 16–22, 2022.
 The series debuted in second place on the chart following the release of its first official trailer at the Disney Upfront presentation in New York on May 17.
-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk emerged as one of the most in-demand new series in the third quarter of 2022, ranking as the third most in-demand premiere with 30.5 times the average series demand in its first 30 days.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, announced that She-Hulk emerged as one of the most in-demand new series in the third quarter of 2022, ranking as the third most in-demand premiere with 30.5 times the average series demand in its first 30 days.

-Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that She-Hulk accounted for 8.9% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
 Market research company YouGov estimated that She-Hulk was the thirteenth most popular new series of 2022, based on its analysis of search volume, streaming behavior, and engagement metrics like Wikipedia views.
-Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that She-Hulk was the seventh most-streamed series on Disney+ in 2022.
+Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that it was the seventh most-streamed series on Disney+ in 2022.
 According to the file-sharing news website TorrentFreak, She-Hulk was the ninth most-watched pirated television series of 2022.
+Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that it accounted for 8.9% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
+It was the platform's fourth most-streamed show in 2022, with 2.9 billion minutes viewed in the United States.

+Despite the online response to the series creating the impression that it was not well liked, Winderbaum said in April 2026 it did well with general audiences and was actually one of Marvel Studios' best performing series in terms of viewership.